-The COVID-19 pandemic accelerated remote working; and, although remote workers are not necessarily all freelancers, many management issues are the same.
+The COVID-19 pandemic accelerated remote working and many company have continued to adopt remote policies even as some employees return to the workplace.
+Although remote workers are not necessarily all freelancers, many management issues are the same.
 Effective communication with freelancers and remote employees can ensure many management issues are resolved before they escalate into business disruption.

 In order to manage employees working in remote locations, office managers must create an open and effective communication system.
 The system should include safety protocols, and when attempting to reach a remote workforce during an emergency, a mass notification system can be a powerful tool.

 Companies hoping to prioritize employee safety while taking advantage of a remote workforce should begin with a comprehensive remote work policy.
 The first step in creating a remote work policy is determining who on your team can benefit from remote-work, and if those individuals will need additional training or resources for success.
 Before establishing a remote workforce, be sure to consult with human resources, as well as legal and finance teams, to create an official policy to ensure that remote workers will know who to reach out to with any questions or concerns.